xiv3r/binaryninja-api/docs/guide/index.md

 The Cross References view in the lower-left section of the sidebar shows all cross-references to the currently selected address, address range, variable or type.
 This pane will change depending on whether an entire line is selected (all cross-references to that address/type/variable are shown), or whether a specific token within the line is selected.
 For instance if you click on the symbol `memmove` in `call memmove` it will display all known cross-references to `memmove`, whereas if you click on the line the `call` instruction is on, you will only get cross-references to the address of the call instruction.
 Cross-references can be either incoming or outgoing, and they can be either data, code, type, or variable.

+When using the `X` hotkey, a [pinned cross-reference](#cross-reference-pinning) tab will be opened and the "Pinned Cross References" panel will be focused.
+[Some users](migrationguideida.md) may prefer a modal dialog, or the original Binary Ninja behavior of focusing the dynamic cross-reference window.
+This behavior can be changed either by adjusting the [ui.defaultXrefInterface](settings.md#ui.defaultXrefInterface) setting to `pinned`, `sidebar`, or `dialog` setting, OR by [changing the keybinding](#custom-hotkeys) for the appropriate command palette action:

+- `Focus Cross References`
+- `Pin Cross References` (opens a new tab in the existing Pinned Cross References dialog)
+- `Pin Cross References to New Pane`
+- `Cross References Dialog...`

 ![Cross References](../img/cross-reference-tree.png "xrefs"){ width="600" }

 #### Code References